demetriosoccasional verse

 From time to time, he would descend to the world below wrapped in the anonymity of his habit

-He would wander the almost-empty silent streets of villages he romped as a precocious child
+He would wander almost-empty silent plazas of villages where as a child… he once played with friends

 Recalling how these once-vibrant streets sang with the banter and laughter of a happy people